Not an American user?

 There are currently no topics for this game.

-InspirationBe aware that this trivia contains spoilers!
+InspirationBe aware that this trivia section contains spoilers!

 The plot of the game is heavily based on the first Shadowrun novel by Robert N. Charrette, Never Deal with a Dragon, first published in 1990.
 The similarities include:

 - a protagonist who starts as a decker but discovers he has shaman powers and is attuned to the totem Dog.